Baleksas/GAMESPOT/README.md

 ### GAMESPOT features

-1. Censor library to prevent users from using too short/too long words or using curse words.
+1. Censor library to prevent users from using too short/too long words or using curse words in reviews and nicknames.
 2. Two games - computer science quiz and movies imdb guessing game - that use free APIs.
 3. Rules or instructions for both games before starting the game.
 4. Allow users to create their own nickname or choose a random generated one.